terrastruct/d2-docs/docs/tour/themes.md

 # How to set theme?

-To specify the layout used, you can set the flag `-t, --theme`
+To specify the theme used, you can set the flag `-t, --theme`

 ```shell
 d2 -t 101 hello.d2 hello.svg